Alice in a cabbage field in the Democratic Republic of Congo.

 • 2.3M

-In 2023, we supported more than two million people through our food security and livelihoods programmes.
+In 2023, we reached 2.3 million people with our livelihoods programmes.

 • 252

-We run 252 food security and livelihoods programmes around the world.
+We run 252 nutrition programmes around the world.

-We can only solve the problem of food insecurity by making sure that everyone has access to enough food.
+We can only solve the problem of food security being threatened by ensuring that everyone has access to enough food.
 That means we need to make sure:

 • people have enough money